-In an increasingly interconnected world, data security is paramount.
-Whether you're a seasoned Linux user or just embarking on your journey with Debian, one of the most crucial steps you can take to protect your data is to enable disk encryption during the installation process.
+Data security is paramount in an increasingly interconnected world.
+Whether you’re a seasoned Linux user or just embarking on your journey with Debian, one of the most crucial steps you can take to protect your data is to enable disk encryption during the installation process.

 Introduction